cybozu-go/neco/docs/neco.md

 ### `github-token`

-Set GitHub personal access token for checking GitHub release with authenticated user.
+Set GitHub personal access token for using GitHub API with authenticated user.
-It will be used by `neco-updater`.
+It will be used by `neco-updater` and `neco-worker`.

 Use case
 --------